 What Is Non-Small-Cell Lung Cancer (NSCLC)?

 Most people who have lung cancer have NSCLC.
-Although it's serious, treatment can sometimes cure it or stop it from getting worse.
+Although it's serious, treatment can sometimes stop it from getting worse.
 There are things you can do to help you feel better, too.

 People who smoke or who breathe a lot of smoke are most likely to get NSCLC.
 Many of them are over 65.

-3. Large cell (undifferentiated) carcinoma grows and spreads more quickly.
+- Large cell (undifferentiated) carcinoma grows and spreads more quickly.
 That can make it tougher to treat.
-It's about 10% to 15% of lung cancers.
+It's about 10% of lung cancers.

-The treatments your doctor suggests will depend on how far your cancer has spread.
+The treatments your doctor suggests will depend on how far your lung cancer has spread.

 Doctors aren't sure exactly what causes this disease.
 Many people who get it have smoked or been around smoke.
 Other things that make lung cancer more likely are: